hola-soy-milk/clappy-mic/README.md

     $ yarn run start

-Navigate your browser to [localhost:8080](http://localhost:8080), press the **Start** button and leave it running in the background.
+Your browser should automatically open to [localhost:8080](http://localhost:8080), press the **Start** button and leave it running in the background.
 You're good to go!

 ## Compatibility